The OpenHands Software Agent SDK: A Composable and Extensible Foundation for Production Agents: Introduction

 \section{Introduction}

 In software engineering, AI agents have evolved from assistive tools~\citep{copilot2021github,cursor2024} to autonomous systems capable of hours-long async execution on complex tasks (e.g., Devin~\citep{devin2024cognition}, Claude Code~\citep{claudecode}, OpenHands~\citep{wang2025openhands}).
-Reliably deploying autonomous agents in production requires \textit{system foundations}—including durable state management, safe execution in a sandbox, and consistent behavior across environments ranging from local to containerized cloud deployments---that were unnecessary for earlier assistive tools that rely on largely local user-driven workflows.
+Reliably deploying autonomous agents in production requires \textit{system foundations}---including durable state management, safe execution in a sandbox, and consistent behavior across environments ranging from local to containerized cloud deployments---that were unnecessary for earlier assistive tools that rely on largely local user-driven workflows.
+Yet no consensus exists on how to architect these foundations: existing SDKs from major providers differ widely in isolation models, state management, and deployment assumptions, leaving practitioners without a well-validated reference design.

 OpenHands~\citep{wang2025openhands} demonstrated that open-source software agents can achieve broad adoption and contributions, reaching over 64k GitHub stars and hundreds of contributors in just 18 months~\citep{neubig2025-one-year-of}.
-As the project scaled, the original monolithic architecture -- what we refer to as OpenHands V0 -- exposed growing architectural tensions.
+As the project scaled, the original monolithic architecture---what we refer to as OpenHands V0---exposed growing architectural tensions.
 The early design was driven by the need for fast prototyping and iteration, combining agent logic, evaluation, and applications in a single codebase.
 Over time, this approach led to rigid sandboxing assumptions, sprawling mutable configuration, and tight coupling between research and production, eventually making a full architectural redesign unavoidable.

 Guided by these lessons, \textbf{OpenHands~V1} introduces a new architecture grounded in four design principles that directly address the limitations of V0: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=8pt] \item \textbf{Optional isolation.} The agent runs locally by default but can switch to a sandboxed environment when additional safety or resource control is required. \item \textbf{Stateless by default, one source of truth for state.} All components---agents, tools, LLMs, etc---are immutable and validated at construction, while a single conversation state object records all mutable context.
 This design ensures reliable recovery of agent sessions. \item \textbf{Strict separation of concerns.} The agent core is decoupled from applications so that downstream systems (CLI, Web UI, GitHub App) use it as a shared library rather than duplicating logic. \item \textbf{Two-layer composability.} Developers can compose independent deployment packages (SDK, Tools, Workspace, Server) and extend the SDK safely by adding or replacing typed components such as tools or agents. \end{itemize}